College Stanford University ’96

 2004 National Double-Goal Coach of The Year

 Brendan was a four-year varsity player at St. Albans School (’93) where he was three-time All-Interstate Athletic Conference; two-time Washington Post First Team All-Met [’92-’93], and the 1993 Gatorade Circle of Champions Player of the Year for Washington, D.C.
-He attended Stanford University, graduating in 1996.
-While a member of the Cardinal, Brendan participated in three NCAA regional tournaments and the 1995 College World Series, leading the team in saves and appearances during his sophomore season.
+Brendan completed his Stanford University degree in three years and was also admitted to law school while being drafted by the San Diego Padres after his junior (final) year.
+While a member of the Cardinal, Brendan participated in three NCAA regional tournaments and a College World Series, leading the team in saves and appearances during his sophomore season.
+Brendan was also selected Reliever of the Year in the Cape Cod Summer League, as closer for the Cotuit Kettleers.
+Drafted in the 26th round in 1996, Brendan signed with the San Diego Padres.
+His five-year professional baseball career with San Diego and Texas featured two consecutive Community Service Awards from the Padres while in Triple-A.

-Georgetown University, Summa Cum Laude, Phi Beta Kappa
+College Georgetown University, B.A., Summa Cum Laude, Phi Beta Kappa, FDNY Scholarship

-Georgetown University, JD, Magna Cum Laude, Order of the Coif
+Georgetown University Law Center, JD, Magna Cum Laude, Order of the Coif, Public Interest Law Scholar

-National University of Ireland, Galway, LLM, First Honors
+National University of Ireland, Galway, LLM, First Honors, Valedictorian

 Former Headfirst Honor Roll Camper & Coach

-Joey was the starting third baseman at Georgetown after spending his freshman year at Davidson and was a four time Big East Academic All-Star.
-After being a Rhodes Scholar Finalist and Mitchell Scholar, Joey graduated from Georgetown Law School in 2011.
+Joey was the starting third baseman at Georgetown University after spending his freshman year playing at Davidson College.
+While at Georgetown, Joey was a four time All Big East Academic All-Star and the team’s Most Valuable Teammate.
+Upon graduation, Joey was named a Rhodes Scholar Finalist and a Mitchell Scholar.

-Joey moved to the Dominican Republic upon graduation to operate the non-profit Beisbol y Libros, which uses baseball to incentivize literacy for children.
-Prior to joining The Headfirst Companies, Joey was an associate in the Washington, DC office of the international law firm, Jones Day and at The World Bank Group.
+Prior to attending Georgetown University Law Center, Joey moved to a barrio in the Dominican Republic to operate the non-profit Beisbol y Libros, which uses baseball and softball to incentivize literacy for children.
+Before joining The Headfirst Companies, Joey was an associate in the Washington, DC office of the international law firm, Jones Day and at The World Bank Group.
 His practice focused on complex civil and criminal litigation.

 Assistant Coach, Vanderbilt University (2014 National Champions)

-Drew played at Pomona College (Claremont, CA) where he was a two-time All-American, the 2009 National Player of the Year, three time All-SCIAC and is ranked third all-time in Division III homeruns (63).
-Upon graduating in 2009 with a degree in Politics, Philosophy & Economics with an Econ focus, he was drafted by the Boston Red Sox.
+Drew played at Pomona College where he was the 2009 National Player of the Year, two-time All-American and three-time all-conference player and is still ranked third all-time in Division III homeruns (63).
+Upon graduating from Pomona with a degree in Politics, Philosophy & Economics, he was drafted by the Boston Red Sox.
 Over the course of four seasons in the Red Sox organization, Drew played first base and outfield up to the AA level.

-Upon finishing his playing career, Drew joined the coaching staff at Vanderbilt University for the 2013-2014 season as an assistant coach.
-While at Vanderbilt, the Commodores won the program’s first NCAA National Championship, with Drew coaching first basemen, outfielders and hitters.
+Upon finishing his playing career, Drew transitioned from playing to coaching and maintained his commitment to academics and athletics by joining the Vanderbilt Commodores’ staff as an Assistant Coach.
+While at Vanderbilt, the Commodores won the program’s first NCAA National Championship, with Drew coaching outfielders, hitters and first base.

 College Amherst College, ’11